Teyras/MT/text/chapters/330_containers_implementation.md

 The measurement results are depicted in Figure \ref{container-unpack-results}.
-We can safely conclude that unpacking an image by copying its content onto the filesystem is slower than mounting it, even though the difference is not as large as we have presumed.
+We can safely conclude that unpacking an image by copying its content onto the file system is slower than mounting it, even though the difference is not as large as we have presumed.
 A more important result is that accessing image contents usually takes less than a second (and much less than that for small images), which is a reasonable amount of overhead in the case of programming